wing5wong/artisan-whs-static/source/_courses/IEL1.md

 type: Level 1
 description: ""
 maori_title: "IEL2, IEN1"
-background: "To help English as a Second Language students to communicate in simple English and to improve their skills, with particular focus on reading and writing.
+body: "To help English as a Second Language students to communicate in simple English and to improve their skills, with particular focus on reading and writing.
 English Language (EL) standards."
 year: "11"
 credits: "20+"
 entry_requirements: ""